chewyfish/trust0/docs/Architecture.md

 The repository is exposed as an abstract trait, so additional DB implementations may be developed.

-Currently, there are two supported DB implementations:
+Currently, there are 3 supported DB implementations:

 | DB Type     | Description                                                                                                                                                                 |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|